-There is a Court application fee of £365 for all applications in addition to the fees above, although there may be exemptions applicable depending on your income and capital.
-A full list of the disbursements is provided at the onset of a matter.
+There is a Court application fee of £365 for all applications in addition to the fees above.

 This includes the initial advice to determine the correct type of trust for your needs, the preparation of the Trust Deed, advice as the meaning and effect of the trust, execution of the documents and advice as to the requirements to register with trust with HM Revenue & Customs.
 Unless you are immediately placing assets into the trust, there will also be a £1 disbursement charge for a postage stamp to be attached to the document to complete the constitution of the trust.
 We can continue to act for you in the management of the trust including acting as a Trustee, registering the trust with HM Revenue & Customs and completing annual Tax Returns.
 However, the charges for these will be dependent on the complexity of the particular trust.